Countdown To Ennova Ideation : Transport

-Community Forum on Agriculture.
-Ennova Ideation III at the iHub on 7th June, 2017, with CS Mr. Willy Bett.
+Community Forum on Transport.
+Ennova Ideation III at the iHub.

 Ennova :: SDG Themes

 The inaugural ideation was in response to data gaps emerging from the National El Nino Response.
 The first Ideation focused on Goal 13 of the Sustainable Development Goals (Climate Action).
 However, due to the Universality of the Global Goals, future ideations will specifically be looking at addressing the following SDGs:PEACE AND JUSTICE STRONG INSTITUTIONS GOOD HEALTH

 The data revolution is here in full swing

 Snippet of the Inaugural Ennova Ideation Challenge on Climate

 PROJECT DESIGN AND PARTNERSHIPS

 ||| 3 ministries and 4 government agencies engaged ||| Launch of Ennova Initiative officiated by the environment PS ||| Partnership with the Kenya School of Government |||

 27 submissions were made to the ideation and hackathon out of which 3 product prototypes were presented.
 The review of the rest of the submissions will take 2 weeks currently by NPSDD teams before the constitution of the Judges.

 THE CHALLENGE RAISED CLEAR DATA GAPS IN THE FOLLOWING AREAS: Policy and law gaps on tool collection Dissemination, Management and Presentation Capacity challanges in the government institutions